QE or not QE? Spotlight on the ECB as inflation dips

 The unemployment rate fell to a six-year low in October, underscoring the economy's resilience in the face of slowing global demand.
 Wage growth remained tepid, though, suggesting little need for the Federal Reserve to hurry to start lifting interest rates.

 On Thursday, the Bank of England looks set to keep interest rates on hold at a record low 0.5 percent - that's the unanimous expectation of analysts polled by Reuters.
-The day before that, Chancellor George Osborne will deliver his Autumn budget update to parliament.
+The day before that, Finance Minister George Osborne will deliver his Autumn budget update to parliament.

 The first hike in British interest rates is expected to come in the third quarter of 2015, six months later than previously thought, owing to low inflation, sluggish pay growth and a weak euro zone economy, a Reuters poll showed.